 Jennifer Harvey is a Scottish writer now living in Amsterdam.
 Her writing has appeared in magazines and anthologies in the US and the UK.
 She is also a Resident Reader for the literary magazine, Carve.
 You can find out more over at her website: jenharvey.net or follow her on Twitter at: @JenAnneHarvey.

-Stephanie Hutton is a writer and clinical psychologist in Staffordshire, UK.
+Stephanie Hutton is Managing Editor of Ellipsis, a writer and clinical psychologist in Staffordshire, UK.
 She has published flash fiction, short stories and poetry, including recent publications in Mechanics Institute Review, Aesthetica Creative Writing Award and Bristol Short Story Prize anthologies.
 In 2017, she received two nominations for the Pushcart Prize.
 Find her work at stephaniehutton.com.

 Richard de Nooy

 Richard de Nooy (1965) grew up in Johannesburg, but has lived in Amsterdam for the past 30 years.
 He postponed his writing career by studying journalism and psychology, before procrastinating as a crockery salesman, bouncer, cartoonist, translator and editor.
 He writes novels, shorts stories and poetry in English and Dutch.
 You can read more via his website: richarddenooy.com, facebook: facebook.com/richarddenooy and twitter: @RicharddeNooy.

 Helen Rye lives in Norwich UK.
 She has won the Bath Flash Award and Reflex Fiction first prize, and been nominated for Best Small Fictions 2017 and 2018.
 Her stories can be found in various places online and in print.
 She is mentored by Tania Hershman through the Womentoring Project.
 You can read more via her website: helenrye.com and follow her on Twitter here: @HelenRye.